Fluoride Treatment 101: Benefits, and Recommendations

 Once the fluoride varnish gets in contact with saliva, it hardens on your teeth, and the mineral absorption process begins.
-The dentist Edgerton will recommend not eating anything soon after the treatment, usually for about three hours.
+The dentist Fort Atkinson will recommend not eating anything soon after the treatment, usually for about three hours.

 This period will allow your teeth maximum time to absorb the fluoride and make the best of it.